antoniownunes/LM_mwe/README.md

 Licensed under the MIT License.
 See [LICENSE](LICENSE) for details.
 Dependencies are listed in the [environment.yml](environment.yml) file and are governed by their own licenses.

-If you use this software and/or its routines in your research, please cite:
+If you use this software and/or its routines in your research, please cite the most recent version of [this article](https://arxiv.org/abs/2510.18474).

-( TO BE ADDED )